 Ticks are parasitic members of the arachnid class of animals—the same animal family that includes spiders and mites.

-First of all, let's define terms.
-It's specifically the black-legged tick (Ixodes scapularis) that can transmit Lyme disease, so if you live within their range (Eastern North America), this type will be your biggest worry.
-Ixodes scapularis can be transported into your landscape by deer; indeed, they are also commonly called "deer ticks."
-Much of the information in this article is relevant to controlling other types of ticks, as well (just because a tick doesn't carry Lyme disease, that's no reason to let yourself be bitten by it!).
+It's specifically the black-legged tick (Ixodes scapularis) that can transmit Lyme disease, so if you live within its range (Eastern North America into the upper Midwest), this type will be your biggest worry.
+Ixodes scapularis can be transported into your landscape by deer or other hooved mammals, such as moose.

 - Modify your behavior